The National Service Desk (NSD) is the single point-of-contact for all staff in the HSE to get IT services.

 Self-service

-You can use the self-service portal to log an incident or request directly.
+You can use the self-service portal to log an incident or request.
 This gives the fastest response time and you can check the status of your tickets without having to ring the NSD.
-The icon for self service is on your desktop or you can access self service here.
+About the self-service portal.

 Phone